Coppermine expedition: Coppermine River

 There was also continuing unrest in the camp.
 The voyageurs, led by the two interpreters Pierre St. Germain and Jean Baptiste Adam, rebelled.
-Franklin's threats were ineffective; St. Germain and Adam insisting that as continuing into the wilderness would mean certain death, the threat of execution for mutiny was laughable.
+Franklin's threats were ineffective; St. Germain and Adam insisting that because continuing into the wilderness would mean certain death, the threat of execution for mutiny was laughable.
 Negotiation by Willard Wentzel, the North West Company's representative, eventually restored an uneasy truce.
 The discord was not confined to the voyageurs; Back and Hood had fallen out over their rivalry for the affections of a Yellowknives girl nicknamed Greenstockings, and would have fought a duel with pistols over her had John Hepburn not removed the gunpowder from their weapons.
 The situation was defused when Back was dispatched south.
 Hood subsequently fathered a child with Greenstockings.

 The winter of 1820–21 passed, and Franklin set out again on 4 June 1821.
 His plans for the coming summer were vague; he had decided to explore east from the mouth of the Coppermine in the hope of either meeting William Edward Parry or reaching Repulse Bay, where he might obtain adequate supplies from local Inuit to allow him to return directly to York Factory by way of Hudson Bay.
 However, if Parry failed to appear, or he was unable to reach Repulse Bay he would either retrace his outward route or, if it seemed better, return directly to Fort Enterprise across the uncharted Barren Lands to the east of the Coppermine River.